XY-DIng/mouse_dist_wm/README.md

 makeFigures.ipynb
 loopMeasurement.ipynb
 singleAreaLesion.ipynb
+mainSim-ThCX.ipynb
+mainSim-ThCXinhibitThalamus.ipynb
+mainSim-ThCXnoThalamus.ipynb
+makeFigures_thal.ipynb

 Panels in Figure 1 can be acquired from loadDataProcessing.ipynb and makeFigures.ipynb
 Panels in Figure 2 can be acquired from makeFigures.ipynb
 Panels in Figure 3 can be acquired from mainSim.ipynb
 Panels in Figure 4 can be acquired from makeFigures.ipynb
-Panels in Figure 5 can be acquired from
-Panels in Figure 6 can be acquired from loopMeasurement.ipynb
+Panels in Figure 5 can be acquired from makeFigures_thal.ipynb Panels in Figure 6 can be acquired from loopMeasurement.ipynb
 Panels in Figure 7 can be acquired from singleAreaLesion.ipynb
 Panels in Figure 8 can be acquired from singleAreaLesion.ipynb